rrama08/rrama08.github.io/architecture/arch_sprint.md

 ## Benefits of LAMA
 I will conclude with the benefits of the LAMA Process for the organization

-1. The overall team will have a mastery of the project, concepts and architecture in an extremely short amount of time in a very structured manner which will lead to better decisions, lower waste and faster development
+1. Diffusion of Knowledge through upfront collaborative thinking.
+This leads to better decisions, less waste and faster delivery of value.
-1. The process will leave all the traditional flexibility of the agile model in place with the LAMA overlay adding a layer of architecture competency over the execution
+2. Zero disruption to agile.
+This process works seamlessly with agile and weaves to existing agile practices.
-1. The process symbiotically fits into the agile processes while at the same time de-risking the project with a small amount of upfront strategy and systems thinking.
+3. The process de-risks the agile project further with a small amount of upfront strategy and systems thinking and reduces future technical debt